Injured in a cherry picker accident? We're here to help you claim compensation.

 A cherry picker is a hydraulic crane with a railed platform at the end for raising and lowering people to work at height, typically used for building site or utility work.

-Cherry pickers are also referred to as boom lifts, man lifts or basket cranes, and they are widely used in the construction industry, as well as various other roles like window cleaning and fruit picking, where workers are required to work at height.
+Cherry pickers are also known as boom lifts, man lifts, elevating work platform, basket cranes, or aerial devices, and they are widely used in the construction industry, as well as various other roles like window cleaning and fruit picking, where workers are required to work at height.

 Scissor lifts and similar machinery are also used in similar circumstances, and are equally likely to cause injury.
 Collectively, these machines are referred to as Mobile Elevating Work Platforms (MEWPs).